nginxinc/nginx-amplify-doc/amplify-guide.md

   and that the above command (or alike) returns the proper set of PHP-FPM metrics.

-  **Note.** the *cgi-fcgi* tool has to be installed separately (e.g. from the *fcgi* package).
+  **Note.** the *cgi-fcgi* tool has to be installed separately (usually from the *libfcgi-dev* package).
 This tool is not required for the agent to collect and report PHP-FPM metrics, however it can be used to quickly diagnose possible issues with PHP-FPM metric collection.

+  6. If your PHP-FPM is configured to use a TCP socket instead of a Unix domain socket, make sure you can query the PHP-FPM metrics manually with *cgi-fcgi*.
+Double check that your TCP socket configuration is secure (ideally, PHP-FPM pool listening on 127.0.0.1, and *listen.allowed_clients* configured as well).

-  6. [Update](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#updating-the-agent) the agent to the most recent version.
+  7. [Update](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#updating-the-agent) the agent to the most recent version.

-  7. Check that the following options are set in **/etc/amplify-agent/agent.conf**
+  8. Check that the following options are set in **/etc/amplify-agent/agent.conf**

   ```
   [extensions]
   phpfpm = True
   ```

-  8. Restart the agent.
+  9. Restart the agent.

 The agent should be able to detect the PHP-FPM master and workers, obtain the access to status, and collect the necessary metrics.